-According to the Knight Frank Luxury Index, jewellery has seen its value rise by over 140% over the last ten years.
+According to the Knight Frank Luxury Index, jewellery has seen its value rise by almost 140% over the last ten years.

 There are plenty of auction houses offering pieces for sale but the internet has also made it much easier to invest in jewellery – both traditional names and newer designers.